BeOpen-project/ckan/doc/maintaining/getting-started.rst

 ------------------

 It can be handy to have some test data to start with, to quickly check that everything works.
-You can add a random set of test data to your site from the command line with the following ``generate fake-data`` commands:
+You can add a standard set of test data to your site from the command line with the following ``seed`` commands:

 .. parsed-literal::

-   ckan -c |ckan.ini| generate fake-data organization
-   # check the output and save the ID of organization into variable:
-   owner_org=<Organization ID from the previous command>

-   ckan -c |ckan.ini| generate fake-data dataset --owner_org=$owner_org
+   ckan -c |ckan.ini| seed basic
+   ckan -c |ckan.ini| seed family ckan -c |ckan.ini| seed gov ckan -c |ckan.ini| seed hierarchy ckan -c |ckan.ini| seed search ckan -c |ckan.ini| seed translations ckan -c |ckan.ini| seed user ckan -c |ckan.ini| seed vocabs

 If you later want to delete this test data and start again with an empty database, you can use the :ref:`db clean <db clean>` command.

-For a short description of this subcommand, run:
+For a short description of these seed subcommands for creating test data, run:

 .. parsed-literal::

-   ckan -c |ckan.ini| generate fake-data --help
+   ckan -c |ckan.ini| seed --help

 -----------
 Config file